ShroomStumper/Aurora-Nuker/README.md

 UPDATES SHOULD BE EVERY 1-2 DAYS, SOMETIMES IT MAY BE LONGER BUT I CAN PROMISE THIS TOOL WILL GET UPDATED WEEKLY UNTIL IM FINISHED WITH IT!

+If you want to contact me my discord user is 5td1.